JWBurgers/Bitcoin_Server/Chapter 10 - Configuring and running Bitcoin Core.md

 `rpcauth=administrator:[hex string]`

+## Bitcoin Core wallet

+Bitcoin Core includes a wallet application.
+So technically you can already create and manage private keys, public keys, and addresses, as well as send and receive funds on the mainnet, directly from your server’s command line interface.
+You could also install the Bitcoin Core command line wallet or the GUI client on your managing computer, and connect it to your node.

+While you are welcome to experiment with the Bitcoin Core wallet functionality, we would generally contend that there are alternatives that offer a superior user experience.
+In general, we would contend that Bitcoin Core is more about the node functionality, not about the wallet.
+In *Chapter 15*, we will explore two viable options for wallet applications: Sparrow and Specter.

 ## Notes

 <a name="footnote1">1</a>.
 See, for example, Shell hacks, “Systemd service file examples”, March 20, 2018 (available at https://www.shellhacks.com/systemd-service-file-example/); Justin Ellingwood, “Systemd essentials: Working with services, units, and the journal”, April 20, 2015 (available at https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal).
 You can also consult the following three-part video series: BeginLinux Guru, “Systemd service files”, 2019 (part I is available at https://www.youtube.com/watch?v=xtIBJNZb1jE).